umhau/umhau.github.io/_posts/2020-11-14-throttle-a-xen-vcpu.md

 cat /proc/cpuinfo
 ```

 You want the line that says `cpu MHz`.
 That's the current speed.
 The `model name` line has a speed as well, but that's just the marketing.
-I got
+I got:

 ```
 cpu MHz         : 3292.542
 ```

-Since I want to try and run my 'alpine standard' VM at 1GHz, the percent I need is
+Since I want to try and run my 'alpine standard' VM at 1GHz, the percent I need is:

 ```
 1 GHz / 3.293 GHz = 0.3037 = 30%
 ```

-Thus,
+Thus:

 ```
 xl sched-credit -d 'alpine standard' -c 30
 ```

 Done.
-You can test it by spiking the CPU usage on the virtual machine:
+You can test it by spiking the CPU usage on the virtual machine; notice that on the VM, `htop` will show the usage at 100%, and XCP-ng Center will barely notice an uptick.
+Spike the usage by copying a ton of zeros into 'nothing':

 ```
 dd if=/dev/zero of=/dev/null
 ```

-The capping process can be scripted, if you like, for when you start up a new VM.
+This whole process of capping VCPU usage can be scripted, if you like, for when you start up a new VM.
 I think there's also a way to put it in a config script, but I'm not that fancy.

 ## the horse's mouth